CAPS-project/CustomerChurn/README.md

 # CustomerChurn
-This module is all about the probability that customers will still continue with the bank or any organization.
+This module is all about the probability that whether customers will still continue with the bank or any organization.